zwxandy/zwxandy.github.io/_pages/about.md

 My current research interests primarily focus on the **Efficient AI, Agentic AI, Multimodal LLM, and Reasoning.** From 2022 to 2025, I have also explored a lot in the field of **Privacy-Preserving Machine Learning (PPML)**, focusing on accelerating the private inference systems via protocol-algorithm co-optimization.

-I have Industry experience at [Microsoft Research Asia (MSRA)](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia-zh-cn/) and [Zhipu AI (Z.ai)](https://www.zhipuai.cn/zh).
+I have industry (internship) experience at [Microsoft Research Asia (MSRA)](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia-zh-cn/) and [Zhipu AI (Z.ai)](https://www.zhipuai.cn/zh).
-At MSRA, I explored **Excel spreadsheet intelligence** with agentic code generation and co-built the next-generation [agentic Excel copilot](https://github.com/microsoft/SheetBrain); At Zhipu, I explored **computer-use agent (CUA)** and co-developed [AutoClaw](https://autoglm.zhipuai.cn/autoclaw/) (澳洲小龙虾) with strong multimodal GUI ability to autonomously operate your devices.
+At MSRA, I explored **Excel spreadsheet intelligence** with agentic code generation and co-built the next-generation [agentic Excel copilot](https://github.com/microsoft/SheetBrain); At Zhipu, I explored **computer-use agent (CUA)** and co-developed [AutoClaw](https://autoglm.zhipuai.cn/autoclaw/) (澳洲小龙虾)🦞 with strong multimodal GUI ability to autonomously operate your devices.
+I will join [Tencent](https://www.tencent.com/)🐧 in the summer of 2026.

 📝 Welcome to my [blog](https://xuanland.blog.csdn.net), where I keep recording my study notes and knowledge summaries about computer science from 2019 (😄 300+ blogs and 90w+ visits now!).